Sausage & Artichoke Stuffed Shells (Dairy-Free)

 - Optional: Parmigiano Reggiano, freshly grated

-- Drain the shells and then arrange them, in a single layer, on a cookie sheet to cool down.
+- Cool the pasta: Drain the shells and then arrange them, in a single layer, on a cookie sheet to cool down.

-- Drizzle with the remaining sauce.
-Sprinkle the tops evenly with freshly grated parmesan cheese.
+- Add the sauce: Drizzle with the remaining sauce.
+Sprinkle the tops evenly with freshly grated Parmigiano Reggiano.

-- Bake for 30-40 minutes or until golden brown on top.
+- Bake: Bake for 30-40 minutes or until golden brown on top.

-- Add some additional basil or thyme right before serving.
+- Garnish: Add some additional basil or thyme right before serving.